 What is the Function of Anti-Lock Braking System?

 You’re having a blast and a wonderful day, returning home from work or going on a long roadtrip.
-Suddenly, a shiny lights shines from your dashboard confusing you and getting you worried.
+Suddenly, a shiny light shines from your dashboard confusing you and getting you worried.
 There are usually shapes on your dashboard, like an exclamation mark, an engine, or your battery.
 What does these “ABS” letters mean?
 Are you in trouble?
 Should you stop your car immediately before everything goes downhill?
-Let’s get you out of that dark zone where the only light that shines is the ABS, and inform you about a thing or two about how your vehicles brakes work!
+Let’s get you out of that dark zone where the only light that shines is the ABS, and inform you about a thing or two about how your vehicle's brakes work!

 ABS detects when the driver applies the brakes hard and when the wheels will likely lock up.
 It then rapidly adjusts the brake pressure, using the ideal amount of pressure while doing so several times per second.
 By doing this, the wheels can continue to turn while the car slows down rather than locking up.